functions-dev/templates/go/blog/hugo/content/posts/host-builder.md

 ---

 ## The Host Builder
-We have introduced the Host Builder (currently in active developement) some months ago and its already been available behind a flag *FUNC_ENABLE_HOST_BUILDER* which needs to be set to truthy value in order to use it.
+The Host Builder is now the default builder for Go and Python functions.
+Simply use `--builder=host` to take advantage of it.

 # Why use it?
-It's way faster to build your Functions!.
+It's way faster to build your Functions!
 Func will package your Functions directory as an archive in a specific way into an image ready to be 'run' locally on your machine, within seconds!